-You play the red haired protagonist Adol who has on one of his adventure stumbled upon the land called Esteria.
+You play the red-haired protagonist Adol who has on one of his adventures stumbled upon the land called Esteria.
 By the name of the land you can probably guess that this world has a fantasy setting with swords shields spells and everything that entails.
-Then after an awesome piece of cinematic opening you enter a harbor from you ship and immediately you meet a mystical woman who tells you about the once great but now lost kingdom of Ys.
-Being one of those types who just loves to take on a new adventure, Adol agrees to find all 6 lost books of ancient Ys who are supposed to hold vital information and powers of old and long lost kingdom of Ys.
+Then after an awesome piece of cinematic opening, you enter a harbor from your ship and immediately you meet a mystical woman who tells you about the once great but now lost kingdom of Ys.
+Being one of those types who just love to take on a new adventure, Adol agrees to find all 6 lost books of ancient Ys who are supposed to hold vital information and powers of old and long-lost kingdom of Ys.

 Before you X this window on your browser, hear me out.
-This system isn’t bad really, and actually it can be pretty fun.
+This system isn’t bad really, and actually, it can be pretty fun.
 You can get enemies from the rear, flank or front and really have to make sure that you are moving towards them and not the other way around or you will take damage.
-You cannot just run through the whole game since many enemies can take a lot of hits and can therefore hit back if you walk through them or if they are against a wall.
+You cannot just run through the whole game since many enemies can take a lot of hits and can, therefore, hit back if you walk through them or if they are against a wall.
 Getting surrounded can also lead to some hard times but sometimes it feels like you will die some cheap deaths but that’s ok because you can save your game anytime you want.
-This should never make you feel like you have to do some parts of the game again as long as you remember to save regulalry.
-Later in the game you get magic like a fire ball projectile that gives the gameplay a tad bit more variation but as an rpg the gameplay is a lot about finding and talking to people, getting information and finding out what to do and where to go next.
+This should never make you feel like you have to do some parts of the game again as long as you remember to save regularly.
+Later in the game, you get magic like a fireball projectile that gives the gameplay a tad bit more variation but as an RPG the gameplay revolves around finding and talking to people, getting information and finding out what to do and where to go next.

 The game encourages exploration as you can find many hidden items and equipment that will aid your quest plus it might just help you level up a little bit while at it.
 You might get lost and get into a situation where you don’t know what to do next but those should be minimal if you pay attention so you should not need a walkthrough to get through Ys whole and sane.
 Long dungeons test your perseverance instead of making every “weird” bump fight super difficult.
 Nearing the end of the biggest dungeons will make every little earlier mistake count (until you get the heal ring).